openT2T/onboarding/org.opent2t.onboarding.smartthings/js/README.md

 # SmartThings Onboarding
-Sample [SmartThings](http://www.smartthings.com/) onboarding module for Open Translators to Things.
-May be used to discover devices connected to SmartThings per the
+This is a sample [SmartThings](http://www.smartthings.com/) onboarding module for Open Translators to Things.
+It may be used to discover devices connected to SmartThings per the
 [org.opent2t.onboarding.smartthings.xml](https://github.com/opent2t/onboarding/blob/master/org.opent2t.onboarding.smartthings/org.opent2t.onboarding.smartthings.xml) schema.

 See schema definition for inputs to the onboarding method.